-I tweaked it a bit but the points that I highlight are relevant for right now.
+I tweaked it a bit, but the points I highlighted are relevant now.

 Rick Kaselj, MS

 Today was a poor run.
 I was feeling flat.
-I was feeling heavy, and I was really having to work when I was running.
+I was feeling heavy, and I had to work when I was running.

 If you’re a runner, you understand the feeling of a good run and a poor run.
 It feels great when you have a good run.
 Things are effortless.
 You’re out enjoying the outdoors.
 You’re having fun.
-You’re exercising and it’s a great experience.
+And you’re exercising, and it’s a great experience.

-It’s frustrating when you have a poor run, where you’re having to struggle through the run, you’re having to work to get through the run.
+It’s frustrating when you have a poor run, where you have to struggle through the run.
 It is painful.
 You have low energy, and your body feels heavy.
+You have to work to get through the run.

-I wondered why I had such a poor run so I looked back at my day and the day before to see if there was anything that I might have done that led to a poor run.
-I found three things that I did during the day that had led to a poor run.
+I wondered why I had such a poor run, so I looked back at my day and the day before to see if anything I might have done led to a poor run.
+I found three things I did during the day that led to a poor run.

-All three things that I did related to posture.
+All three things that I did relate to posture.

-Let me share with you the tweaks that I am going to make next time so I avoid a poor run.
+Let me share with you the tweaks I will make next time so I avoid a poor run.

-When you stand for a long period of time, all the muscles in your legs end up being activated.
+When you stand for a long period, all the muscles in your legs become activated.

 This ends up fatiguing them even before you go for a run.

-What you want to try to do is decrease long stretches of time that you spend on your feet, especially on days that you run.
+You want to try to decrease the long time you spend on your feet, especially on days you run.

-Decreasing the the long stretches of time that you spend on your feet will decrease how much you work your legs.
+Decreasing the long periods, you spend on your feet will decrease how much you work your legs.

-If you end up getting out of that standing position regularly, you put less stress on your legs so your legs end up feeling a lot fresher for when it’s time to run.
+If you get out of that standing position regularly, you put less stress on your legs, so your legs end up feeling fresher for when it’s time to run.

-A lot of times when you end up driving, it really puts a lot of stress on the body.
-The body ends up being put into a position that ends up tightening common muscles that affect running.
+A lot of times, when you end up driving, it puts a lot of stress on the body.
+The body ends up in a position that tightens common muscles that affect running.

-Driving for a long period of time ends up tightening the hip flexors, tightening the shins (tibialis anterior), and tightening the muscles in the hip, especially the external rotators, (piriformis).
+Driving for a long period ends up tightening the hip flexors, tightening the shins (tibialis anterior), and tightening the muscles in the hip, especially the external rotators (piriformis).

-Driving to and from work is inevitable, but try to do your best to decrease how much driving you do in order to prevent those muscles in the hip and ankle from tightening up and leading to a poor run.
+Driving to and from work is inevitable, but try to do your best to decrease how much Driving you do to prevent those muscles in the hip and ankle from tightening up and leading to a poor run.

-Sitting for a long period of time ends up affecting a lot of the muscles that are involved in the muscles that tighten up when driving.
-What I did not mention earlier is both driving and sitting lead to your mid-back stiffening up as well.
-It often times ends up leading to lots of thoracic spine decrease in movement, which ends up affecting your running especially when you pick up the pace.
+I did not mention earlier that both Driving and sitting lead to your mid-back stiffening up.
+Sitting for a long period ends up affecting a lot of the muscles that are involved in driving.
+It often leads to lots of thoracic spine decreases in movement, affecting your running, especially when you pick up the pace.

-I hope those three tips on postures help you prevent a poor run are helpful to you.
+I hope those three tips on postures that help you prevent a poor run are helpful to you.
 Let’s quickly summarize.
-Try not to stand for a long period of time.
-Number two would be trying to minimize how much driving you do, in order to prevent excess tightness in the hip flexors.
+Try not to stand for a long period.
+Number two would be trying to minimize how much Driving you do, to prevent excess tightness in the hip flexors.

-And then, number three would be, try not to sit for a long period of time because a lot of times it will end up leading to the mid-back tightening up, which ends up affecting running, especially when you’re at high speeds of running.
+And then, number three would be to try not to sit for a long period because a lot of times, it will end up leading to the mid-back tightening up, which ends up affecting running, especially when you’re at high speeds of running.

 Now have a great run.

-A program that I put together to balance out the body to help with running is called Corrective Exercises for Running Injury-free.
+I put together a program to balance out the body to help with running called Corrective Exercises for Running Injury-free.
 You can check it out here.

 Rick Kaselj, MS